catamphetamine/easy-react-form/README.md

 ### Submit

 Using this component is purely optional.
-The only thing it does is it takes `busy={true}` property when the form is being submitted, and that's it.
+The only thing it does is it takes `busy={true}` property when the form is being submitted (in case `submitting` has been set up), and that's it.

 Takes the following required `props`: